-Figure 8 Three representative roadmaps selected from candidate area after three round optimizations, one for each Pareto front.
+Figure 9 Three representative roadmaps selected from candidate area of three round optimizations, one for each Pareto front.
 The map in the first row demonstrates the BMP spatiotemporal configuration in the roadmap.
-The bar chart in the second row demonstrates the annual investment and income, and the line chart demonstrates the annual-yearly soil erosion reduction rate.
+The bar chart in the second row demonstrates the annual investment and income, and the line chart demonstrates the annual soil erosion reduction rate.
 The bar chart in the third row demonstrates detailed investment and income annually of each BMP.

 Roadmap 1 came from the first-round optimization, and its stepwise investment plan (54.21, 69.49, 27.31, 18.62, and 17.53; the NPV with income is 150.83) met the constraints set by the government stakeholder.
-Compared with roadmap#1_derived by the government stakeholder, roadmap#2_by the enterprise stakeholder, one of the results of the second-round optimization, had a stepwise investment plan (67.65, 45.79, 29.81, 16.62, and 27.38; the NPV with income is and thus led to a lower environmental effectiveness, and increased investment for the following three years.
+Compared with roadmap1, roadmap 2, one of the results of the second-round optimization, had a stepwise investment plan (67.65, 45.79, 29.81, 16.62, and 27.38; the NPV with income is 150.09), reduced investment in the first two years, and increased investment for the following three years.
 This is consistent with the pursuit of enterprise stakeholders to ease the pressure on the initial investment.
-Roadmap#3 from the third-round optimization obtained the considers highest environmental effectiveness with a maximum based on the investment constraints of the first two optimization rounds.
-Its investment plan (79.43, 40.89, 27.21, 5.06, and 33.09; the NPV with income is 150.45) had more first-year investment, lowest fourth-year investment, in the first and highest fifth-year investments and further reduced the investment in the fourth year.
-Thus, roadmap#3 or similar roadmaps are more likely to become the final agreed-upon roadmap(s).
+Roadmap 3 considers higher environmental effectiveness based on the investment constraints of the first two optimization rounds.
+Its investment plan (79.43, 40.89, 27.21, 5.06, and 33.09; the NPV with income is 150.45) had more investment in the first and fifth years and further reduced the investment in the fourth year.

-The roadmap optimization results affected by stepwise investment plans can be phenomenon may be explained by the particularity of the BMPs selected in this case study.
-In the selected fundamental spatial scenario (Figure 6), ABHMP occupied the most prominent area.
-This BMP can take effect quickly post implementation, and slightly decrease and then remain stable (see Appendix Table A.2).
+This phenomenon may be caused by the particularity of the BMPs selected in this case study.
+In the selected fundamental spatial scenario, ABHMP occupied the most prominent area.
+This BMP can take effect quickly post implementation, and slightly decrease and then remain stable.
 The environmental effectiveness of the ABHMP peaked in the first year.
-Therefore, roadmap#3 tended to deploy more ABHMP in the last year of the project implementation period, which not only ensures good environmental effectiveness, but also reduces the overall economic benefits investment as the fifth-year investment after discounting is smaller than investments in other years.
-Therefore, roadmap 3 is a more cost effective implementation plan and is reasonable from the comprehensive effectiveness perspective.
+Therefore, roadmap 3 tended to deploy more ABHMP in the last year of the project implementation period, which not only ensures good environmental effectiveness, but also reduces the overall economic benefits as the fifth-year investment after discounting is smaller than investments in other years.
+Therefore, roadmap 3 is a more cost-effective implementation plan and is reasonable from the comprehensive effectiveness perspective.